AriFordsham/GHCWiki/building/hadrian/quick-start.md

    `_build/stage1/lib`).
 4. The stage1 compiler is used to build a stage2 compiler (found in `_build/stage1/bin/ghc`), linking against these new core libraries.
+5. Optionally the stage2 compiler can build a stage3 compiler, this is useful if you want to profile GHC while compiling GHC.
+Be sure to build the stage2 compiler with profiling enabled.

 Note that the stage directories in the `_build` directory can be thought of as named after the stage that was used to *build* the artifacts in each directory.